 Can you freeze this vegan ginger cake?

 Yes, this cake is fine for freezing!
 It will be best if you slice the cake, then wrap the individual slices in clingfilm before freezing.
-Simply allow to defrost in the fridge or for a few hours on the counter before eating.
+Simply allow it to defrost in the fridge or for a few hours on the counter before eating.

 - You could add some chopped candied stem ginger into the cake mix before baking to add a real kick to this cake